spencertipping/tau/doc/rho.md

 4. It's portable and has widespread adoption
 5. It's compact on disk
 6. It's easy to use with very dumb terminals, e.g. printers and typewriters
+7. Every action has a simple inverse

-Only (2) and (3) matter for ρ.
+Only (2), (3), and probably (7) matter for ρ.
 Over time ASCII has been progressively augmented into awkwardness; UTF-8, HTML/XML/Markdown, `git` and its attendant merge conflicts to manage history, bidirectional text rendering, automated refactor tools, parsers for compilers, OT for collaboration, JSON, ASCII art, and the list goes on. **This is all insane.** ASCII is the wrong tool for many jobs, yet it's so useful that we continue to use it.

 ## ρ structure